Blog / Craft

 So, what is a Git-based CMS?
 Let’s get there by answering: what’s Git?
 Git is a version control system that helps developers track changes to their codebase.
 It allows them to work collaboratively on projects, revert back to previous versions of the code if necessary, and more.

-A Git-based CMS is a CMS that uses Git as its underlying version control system.
+A Git-based CMS is a CMS that uses Git under the hood.
 This means that all of the content for the website is stored in a Git repository, and changes to the content are tracked and recorded using Git.

 Essential keywords to follow along with this article are: commits and pushing commits.